NavBernal/CCNA/Day 29 - First Hop Redundancy Protocols.md

 	- The **active router** in this order:
 		1. Highest priority (default 100)
 		2. Highest IP address
-- Finally, enable pre-emption using `standby [group-number] preempt`
+- Finally, enable preemption using `standby [group-number] preempt`
 	- **Preempt** causes the router to take the role of active router, even if another router already has the role
 	- This is only necessary to enable on the router you want to become active
 - When doing the same configuration, make sure to use the same HSRP version number